 Sharp money is the dollar weight of accounts the book respects.
 Public money is volume, not expertise.
 The most actionable signal is the gap between ticket pct and money pct, especially when paired with reverse line movement.
 If 80 percent of the tickets are on one side and the line is moving the other way, professional money is on the unpopular side.

 Reading the market this way takes practice.
 Track lines from open to close, log the ticket and money splits, and pay attention to which signals actually correlate with covers in your own data.
+The framework in our betting log guide is built for exactly this.
 The market is mostly efficient — but the edges that exist live in places where the public and the dollars disagree.

 Bet responsibly — set limits, never chase losses.